Human Resource Management Associates, Inc.

 IN 500 WORDS OR LESS……….

-As a service to my consulting clients and those who visit this web site, I plan to write short essays/papers about various supervisory/management topics on a periodic basis.
-The series is called “In 500 words or less” because I will endeavor to keep all essays as short as possible, typically limiting the essays to 500 to 600 words words.
+As a service to my consulting clients and those who visit this web site, I have written a few short essays about various supervisory/management topics.
+The series is called “In 500 words or less” because I have endeavored to keep all of the essays as short as possible, typically limiting them to 500-600 words.

 1. Management: Definitions and Parameters